Locations:

 A note from Cleveland Clinic

-Hyperprolactinemia can diminish your quality of life and cause infertility.
+Hyperprolactinemia can affect your quality of life and cause infertility.
 The good news is that it’s highly treatable.
 If you’re experiencing symptoms of hyperprolactinemia, talk to your healthcare provider.
-They’re available to help you.
+They can run a simple blood test to see if your prolactin levels are elevated.

 Medically Reviewed